ocp-power-automation/ocp4-upi-powervm/README.md

  * `release_image_override` : This is set to OPENSHIFT_INSTALL_RELEASE_IMAGE_OVERRIDE while creating ign files.
 If you are using internal artifactory then ensure that you have added auth key to pull-secret.txt file.
  * `pull_secret_file` : Location of the pull-secret file to be used.
  * `cluster_domain` : Cluster domain name. cluster_id.cluster_domain together form the fully qualified domain name.
- * `cluster_id` : Cluster identifier.
-Should not be more than 14 characters.
-Nodes are pre-fixed with this value, please keep it unique (may be with your name).
  * `dns_enabled` : Flag for installing and configuring DNS server on bastion node.
 Any value other than "true" will delete the DNS configurations.
+ * `cluster_id_prefix` : Cluster identifier.
+Should not be more than 8 characters.
+Nodes are pre-fixed with this value, please keep it unique (may be with your name).
  * `storage_type` : Storage provisioner to configure.
 Supported values: nfs (For now only nfs provisioner is supported, any other value won't setup a storageclass)
  * `nfs_volume_size` : If storage_type is nfs, a volume will be created with given size in GB and attached to bastion node.
 Eg: 1000 for 1TB disk.